 mybest

 A Japanese gyuto knife is similar to a Western-style chef's knife, and is perfect for cutting foods like fish or meats.
 Many home cooks and chefs use them as their primary blade in the kitchen.
-But with all the different manufacturers, like Tojiro, Aritsugu and Misono, and all the different materials they're made from, it can be hard to choose the right one for you.
+But with all the different manufacturers, like Mitsumoto Sakari and Kimura, and all the different materials they're made from, it can be hard to choose the right one for you.

 Take a look at our rankings and check out our buying guide, so you can learn about gyuto knives and pick the best one!